Tochal

-Tochal (توچال Točāl), is a mountain and ski resort located on the Alborz mountain range, adjacent to the metropolitan area of Tehran in northern Iran.
+Tochal (توچال), is a mountain and ski resort located on the Alborz mountain range, adjacent to the metropolitan area of Greater Tehran Region in northern Iran.
 It includes a 12 km ridge.
-Its highest peak, also called Tochal, is at an elevation of 3963 m above sea level.
+Its highest peak, also called Tochal, is at an elevation of 3964 m above sea level.

 A gondola lift runs from Tehran to the Tochal ski resort and hotel, all as a part of Tochal Complex.

 Peaks

 A number of peaks are accessible from the Tochal main ridge or by their own climbing paths.
 Peaks (from west to east) include: